×

 • Standard forms of Lithuanian: Lithuanian.

-• Signed forms of Malayalam: Not Available
+• Signed forms of Malayalam: Signed Malayalam

-• Signed forms of Lithuanian: Not Available
+• Signed forms of Lithuanian: Signed Malayalam

 Malayalam and Lithuanian Language Family

 In Malayalam and Lithuanian history, you will get to know about Malayalam and Lithuanian language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Malayalam is a part of Dravidian Family while Lithuanian is a part of Indo-European Family.
-The subgroup and branch of Malayalam is Not Available and Not Available resp.
-The subgroup and branch of Lithuanian is Not Available and Baltic resp.
+The subgroup and branch of Malayalam is and resp.
+The subgroup and branch of Lithuanian is and Baltic resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Malayalam and Lithuanian language on Malayalam vs Lithuanian alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Malayalam vs Lithuanian Language Rank

 It’s really interesting to find out Malayalam vs Lithuanian language rank.
 Malayalam and Lithuanian history gives you Malayalam and Lithuanian language rank.
 The Malayalam language rank is 29.
-And Lithuanian language rank is not available.
+And Lithuanian language rank is 44.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Malayalam vs Lithuanian.